-ILS

-July 2012

-This report presents the interim results of an Applied Research Project conducted within the framework of the ESPON 2013 Programme, partly financed by the European Regional Development.
+(ILS) July 2012 This report is one of the deliverables of the TiPSE project.
+This Applied Research Project is conducted within the framework of the ESPON 2013 Programme, partly financed by the European Regional Development Fund.

 The partnership behind the ESPON Programme consists of the EU Commission and the Member States of the EU27, plus Iceland, Liechtenstein, Norway and Switzerland.
 Each partner is represented in the ESPON Monitoring Committee.